 In lieu of flowers the family requests donations be sent in David’s memory to the Abbey of Our Lady of Ephesus 8005 NW 316 St., Gower, MO.
 64454

-To send flowers to David L. "Gus" Dalhoff's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of David L. "Gus" Dalhoff, please visit our floral store.

 Abbey of Our Lady of Ephesus